TNRC Countering Environmental Corruption Practitioners Forum

 Climate Finance

 Corruption harms the environment and is a major driver of the climate crisis.
 The cost of responding to it, adapting to and mitigating the worst effects of global heating, will be immense.
 These huge financial investments create tempting opportunities for corruption.
-This blog post outlines key issues and approaches discussed in 2023 meetings of the Countering Environmental Corruption Practitioners Forum Climate Finance Working Group.
+Meetings of this working group are chaired by Transparency International (TI) with support from the Green Climate Fund and are open to any professional in the Countering Environmental Crime Practitioners Forum who seeks to target corruption linked to climate finance.

 Open Data

 Corruption undermines conservation outcomes.
 To address the detrimental effects of corruption, a wealth of data from governments, companies, and citizens is being made available that can be leveraged to monitor environmental data and uncover illicit and corrupt behavior.
 Open data analysis provides an efficient and cost-effective method for identifying potential corruption risks and actors.
-This blog post outlines key issues and approaches discussed in 2023 meetings of the Countering Environmental Corruption Practitioners Forum Open Data Working Group.
+Meetings of this working group are chaired by TRAFFIC and are open to all professionals in the Countering Environmental Crime Practitioners Forum who are interested in learning about new data mining tools and open data sources to identify red flags of corruption within the conservation space.

 Stay Connected